igornunespatricio/sql-jornada-de-dados/northwind_dbt/notes_init_northwind_dbt.md

 This is where you write your models.
 Anything in your models directory will be a table or a view.

 This link [Best Practice to structure models](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview) details the best practices to structure models according to dbt.
-Similar to medallion architecture.
+Similar to medallion architecture, but uses staging, intermediate and marts.

+## macros

+Where you can write function to determine rule for, for example, insert and update rows in tables.